dfwcnj/fredquery/README.md

 API(https://fred.stlouisfed.org/docs/api/fred/) for the most part to access FRED data.
 To access the data you have to use an api_key that can be acquired here(https://fred.stlouisfed.org/docs/api/api_key.html).
-These scripts assume that the api_key is available through the FREDKEY environmental variable.
+These scripts assume that the api_key is available through the FRED_API_KEY environmental variable.
 Each script except for the fredsources.py script(coming) will collect basic data for its type.
 For example fredcategories.py will collect data for all its categories.
 They can